DevExpress-Examples/blazor-dxgrid-master-detail-grid/README.md

 1. Add a master Grid to a page.
 [Bind](https://docs.devexpress.com/Blazor/403737/grid/bind-to-data) the Grid to data and populate it with [columns](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.Columns).

-2. Place a detail Grid in a separate component and bind this Grid to data.
+2. Place a detail Grid in a separate component.
+[Bind](https://docs.devexpress.com/Blazor/403737/grid/bind-to-data) this Grid to data and populate it with [columns](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.Columns).

 3. Add the [DetailRowTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DetailRowTemplate) to the master Grid's markup.
-Place the component that displays the detail Grid in this template.
+In the template, declare a component that displays the detail Grid.
 Use the template's [context](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridDetailRowTemplateContext) object to filter the detail Grid's data.

 4. Set the master Grid's [AutoCollapseDetailRow](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.AutoCollapseDetailRow) property to `true` to collapse the expanded detail row once a user expands another detail row.